Page last updated: Thursday, June 9, 2022

 WHEN DO CLASSES TAKE PLACE?

-Lectures and tutorials take place on Monday–Thursday evenings (a small number take place on Friday evenings).
-Classes begin at 5.45 p.m.
-Tutorials also take place at 9.30 a.m.–4.45 p.m. on eight Saturdays spread throughout the academic year.
-Because these class times suit students in employment, most students continue working while doing the course.
+Lectures are at 5.45 pm to 8 pm on Mondays, Tuesdays, and Wednesdays.
+Tutorials are at 5.45 pm to 9 pm on Thursdays (a small number of classes take place on Friday evenings).
+Tutorials also take place at 9.30 am to 4.45 pm on the following Saturdays spread throughout the academic year: September 17, October 1 and 29, November 26, January 14, February 11, March 11, and April 22.
+Because these times suit students in employment, most students continue working while doing the course.

-Lectures are recorded and made available to students on Moodle, our online learning platform.
+Lectures: Lectures are information–delivery sessions in which the lecturer explains a topic related to the subject.
+We record lectures and publish the recordings on Moodle, our virtual learning environment.
+Students attending lectures can ask and answer questions at the end of them.
+This ensures interaction between students and lecturers.
+We don’t record the question–and–answer section.
+Recordings can be streamed on a range of devices and an unlimited number of times but cannot be downloaded.
 Students can access the recordings remotely at anytime from anywhere provided they have an internet connection.
-The availability of lecture recordings online obviously facilitates students who have to miss lectures.
-But it is also of tremendous assistance for revision purposes, enabling students to revisit lectures when they are preparing for the exams.
+The availability of lecture recordings online obviously facilitates students who miss lectures.
+But it is also of tremendous assistance for revision purposes, enabling students to revisit lectures when preparing for the exams.

 WHAT HAPPENS IN CLASS?

 Classes, especially tutorials, are interactive–student engagement is encouraged.
 Tutorials are small–group sessions during which students must complete diverse tasks like problem–solving, mooting, advising fictional clients, consultations, and presenting and opposing legal arguments.
 Our emphasis on small–group teaching and learning fosters student engagement and active learning and makes the course especially rewarding.